duke-of-spacingham/GZExamples/README.md

 ## Using

-To play the games in this repo, start the Julia REPL and:
+To play the games in this repo, see if they have a "rungame.jl" file.
+If they do, simply run the game in the terminal, it will install any dependency it might have:
+> julia rungame.jl

+If there is no rungame.jl, start the Julia REPL and run commands such as these (this example uses the spaceships game):

 ```
 pkg> add GameZero